alaa-saade/BetheHessian.jl/README.md

 A Julia package for applications of the Bethe Hessian operator in inference.
 Only one application is currently supported, namely matrix completion.
 Support for community detection will be added in the future.

+# Installation

+`Pkg.clone("git://github.com/alaa-saade/BetheHessian.jl.git")`
+The module can then be loaded with `using BetheHessian`.

 # Matrix Completion

 Two functions are provided : demo_MC and complete.
 Both accept keyword arguments.
 Note that complete doesn't do any preprocessing.
 In particular, the matrix to be completed should be previously **centered**. demo_MC is just a wrapper around complete that applies complete to a randomly generated matrix.